kjs29/demystify-elliott-wave-theory/README.md

   fib_level = 200 - (200 - 100) * 0.618 = 138.2
   fib_range = (100, 138.2)
   ```

+### Trading Strategy 1

+Entry: Buy at the open price of the candle that is two candles after low2 (i.e., low2_index + 2).

+Exit:

+  - Success: Sell at the retracement price.

+  - Failure: Sell at low1 if high2 is less than or equal to high1.

 ### Plotting the Chart